 Sprint offers Standard Definition streaming under their Unlimited Basic plan.
 The lowest cost option for a Top Four carrier, the coverage area is not as reliable as some of the other carriers.

 AT&T offers bundle packages that can save you money while offering additional benefits.
 For cell phone users who are still paying for home internet and cable, there are cost saving possibilities here.

 Here are some of the perks:

 T-Mobile is a great all-around choice, with possibly the best price to quality ratio.
-They’re also one of the fastest-growing networks, with new towers being implemented around the U.S. constantly.
-T-Mobile is known for being very pro-customer, which is always a plus.
+They’re also one of the fastest-growing networks, with new towers being built all around the U.S. every day, coverage reliability is improving.

 What you get:

 - The Essentials Plan with T-Mobile is $30/mo. per line for a family plan.

 - You will get 3Gb of Mobile Hotspot with this plan.